mdindoost/UCAN_NLU/README.md

-In this project I tried to combine 5 different methods.
+In this project I tried to combine 5 different methods. right now it has only knwledge of NJIT UCAN MOA document.
+LOL

 1. SpaCy
 Overview: